When you deploy Backstage (with TechDocs enabled by default), you get a basic out-of-the box experience.

 Currently, we use the Backstage server's (or techdocs-backend's) local file system to store the generated files.
 However, it's ideal to use an external storage system (e.g. AWS S3, GCS or Azure Blob Storage).
 Read more in using cloud storage.

-This is how we recommend deploying TechDocs in production environment.
+This is how we recommend deploying TechDocs in a production environment.

 The key difference in the recommended deployment approach is where the docs are built.